lenigoor/vagrant-dpdk/README.md

 ```

 This will listen for incoming packets on the second virtual network adapter.
 This interface is available at the host system using the name `vboxnet0` (assuming there were no host-only adapters installed before).
 Packets can be injected by downloading a packet capture and using `tcpreplay` on the host system, for example.

-**Note**: when rebooting the VM, the second virtual NIC gets unbind from DPDK.
-To bind it run `sudo ./bind-nic-to-dpdk` from the sample application directory.
-The capture application will also suggest this when it cannot not find the DPDK device.